Steven F. Udvar-Házy

-Steven Ferencz Udvar–Házy ([ˈudvɒrhaːzi]; born 1946), also known as István or Steve Hazy, is an American billionaire businessman and the executive chairman of Air Lease Corporation.
-He is the former chairman and CEO of International Lease Finance Corporation (ILFC), one of the two largest aircraft lessors in the world (the other being AerCap.)
+Steven Ferencz Udvar-Házy ([ˈudvɒrhaːzi]; born 1946), also known as István or Steve Hazy, is a Hungarian-American billionaire businessman and the executive chairman of Air Lease Corporation.
+He is the former chairman and CEO of International Lease Finance Corporation (ILFC), one of the two largest aircraft lessors in the world (the other being AerCap).
 Forbes magazine's 2021 list of The World's Billionaires estimated his net worth at US$4 billion.

 Early life

 The Udvar-Házy family moved to the US in 1958, fleeing the Soviet occupation of Hungary.
 Hazy attended University High School in Los Angeles, and the University of California, Los Angeles.

 Career

 Udvar-Házy was in his 20s during the later part of transition from propeller aircraft to jets during the mid to late 1960s, and realized that the higher capital investment required to purchase jet aircraft created an opportunity for a leasing business.
 He founded ILFC with fellow Hungarian Leslie Gonda and his son Louis Gonda in 1973, leasing a single used Douglas DC-8 to Aeroméxico.
 He left ILFC in February 2010 and founded Air Lease Corporation.

 In 2016, Prime Minister of Hungary Viktor Orbán presented Udvar-Házy the Grand Cross of the Order of Merit of Hungary for his achievements in airline industry.